Select Your Home Region

 Save up to £375pp

-Travel on this Luxury Small Group Journey – Peru: Machu Picchu and Sacred Valley on any departure in May and June 2017 and receive a £375 discount per person, based on double occupancy only.
+Travel on this Luxury Small Group Journey – Peru: Machu Picchu and Sacred Valley on any departure in May and June and select departures in July, August, October, November and December 2017 and receive a £375 discount per person, based on double occupancy only.
+Must be booked by the 31st August 2017.
 Subject to availability.
 Terms and conditions apply.

 - Travel by Vistadome train and stay at the only hotel on site at Machu Picchu, enjoying extra time to explore this spectacular “Lost City”